-April 2 - June 30, 2015: "A Fiendish Assassination" - A special six-week exhibit on Lincoln's death and funerals.
+April 2 - Mid-July: "A Fiendish Assassination" - A special six-week exhibit on Lincoln's death and funerals.
 Thirty-six items, many never before displayed, take us from the fateful moment in Ford's Theatre, along the train's route, to the final procession and entombment in Springfield.
 Highlights include the never seen before silver medallion from his hearse. (related items in Undying Words exhibit).
 Museum admission required.
 Treasures Gallery in the Abraham Lincoln Presidential Museum

 April 2, 2015: "Evening With the Creators Series (Bob Rogers) Bob Rogers, founder and chief creative officer of BRC Imagination Arts (BRC), the design and production company that created the Abraham Lincoln Presidential Museum will speak with guests about how his company made the museum so immersive and innovative.
 BRC's distinct process to museum design and planning succeeds through an award-winning approach: Scholarship meets Showmanship.
 The great stories of history, culture and science are presented by seamlessly combining rigorous and uncompromising scholarship and storytelling with traditional museum design, artifact display, and award-winning state of the art media, theater, technology and immersive environments.
 BRC has created museum and education attractions for clients including NASA, the Henry Ford Museum, Adler Planetarium, Arizona Science Center, Texas State History Museum, and National Cowgirl Hall of Fame.
 6:30pm - ticket purchase required.
 Union Theater at the Abraham Lincoln Presidential Museum.
 Reserve your tickets on line.